Monday, April 2, 2007

 This goes to all the directories in the "/path/name/" find all the files.
 In the subroutine select the required file.

-find (wanted=>sub{print $_;} '/path/name');
+for examplefind (wanted=>sub{print $_;} '/path/name');

 would print all files in /path/name/